 Initially, I had decided to sell all my work as open edition.
 I felt that limiting the views into nature I strive to make widely available was against my work ethic.
 At the same time, I had lost sales from clients who would purchase a print only if it were a limited edition.
 Recently, I changed my mind, and am quite excited about my decision.
 As many artists have developed their own limited edition structure, I have developed a structure that I feel best balances the exclusivity of the work with my goal to share my art as widely as possible.
 Thus, I have reconfigured my website to reflect my limited edition guidelines.

-- Most of my work will be sold as limited edition prints (LEPs) in a strict edition of 200. - Once the edition has sold out, no additional prints will ever be made. - Each print will be registered, signed and numbered.
+- Most of my work will be sold as limited edition prints (LEPs) in a strict edition of 200 or fewer. - Once the edition has sold out, no additional prints will ever be made. - Each print will be registered, signed and numbered.
 A Certificate of Authenticity with a serial number accompanies the print and guarantees the original work. - In order to preserve the integrity of the edition, I am in the process of contacting all previous clients who have purchased a print that is now a limited edition, to provide a serial number and certificate. - The limited edition prints apply only to prints with a dimension of 18 inches or greater on the long end.
 I will consider smaller prints to be reproductions, and are open edition. - Prices increase according to the number remaining in the edition, in tiers of 50. - Edition numbers 1-25 are considered "Artist Reserves" and will be released at my discretion, usually only after an edition has sold out.
 As I said earlier, I am very excited about making this big change in my business.
 I feel it places an additional value on my work, which I cherish.
 Please do not hesitate to contact me if you have any questions. -Chris